What to do when you find out your child has a hearing loss

-It can be especially overwhelming if this is your first experience with hearing loss.
-The important thing to understand is that there is a lot of support out there, and it will soon be a manageable part of your life.
+Learning that your child has a hearing loss can be a challenging and confusing time, especially if this is your first experience with hearing loss.
+And it's normal for parents to wonder what this will mean for their child.
+The important thing to remember that you’re not alone, there is support out there and it will soon be a manageable part of your life.

 Managing hearing loss

-is diagnosed at birth with some form of hearing loss.
-By the time they reach school age, two in every 1000 children will have been identified as having a form of hearing loss.
+In Australia, 1 in 1000 babies is born with significant hearing loss.
 Many parents have been in your shoes before so there are lots of resources to draw from.
 It can be confusing knowing where to begin, as there are so many websites, chatrooms, devices and opinions out there.
 An audiologist will help you find the best solution for your child.

 These could include hearing aids or cochlear implants, as well as various wireless and remote microphone devices that can help to make life easier.
 Technology and support is available to significantly improve your child’s ability to hear sounds and understand speech during the most crucial developmental stage of their life.

 Once your child has been diagnosed with a hearing loss it’s important to look for support as soon as possible.
 The sooner that their hearing loss is addressed and an appropriate solution is found, the less impact it will have on your child.
 This is especially true for children three years and under as this is the time where the foundations of speech and language are developed.

 At your first appointment with an audiologist, they will assess your child’s hearing and conduct tests to get more detail about your child’s level and type of hearing loss.
 There they will recommend the most appropriate course of action, such as a hearing aid, referral to another professional like an ear, nose and throat specialist (ENT) or educational support and specialised programs.
 All these experts can give you advice on how to help your child make the most of the hearing they have, as well as how best to communicate with them.

 Discovering the best options for your child and your family is the first step in achieving the best possible outcome – a happy, healthy child who can communicate with those around them.